Ross, Skye and Lochaber (UK Parliament constituency)

-Ross, Skye and Lochaber is a constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
-It elects one Member of Parliament (MP) by the first past the post system of election.
+Ross, Skye and Lochaber was a constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
+It elected one Member of Parliament (MP) by the first past the post system of election.

-The constituency covers a central portion of the Highland council area, and at 12000 km2, it covers the largest area of any House of Commons constituency in Britain.
+The constituency covered a central portion of the Highland council area, and at 12000 km2, it covered the largest area of any House of Commons constituency in Britain.
 Until the 2015 general election, it was represented by former Liberal Democrat leader Charles Kennedy.
-Since then, it has been represented by Ian Blackford, the former leader of the Scottish National Party in the House of Commons from 2017 to 2022.
+After that, it was represented by Ian Blackford, the former leader of the Scottish National Party in the House of Commons from 2017 to 2022.

+The seat was abolished for the 2024 general election, with its contents being distributed to neighbouring constituencies.

 Boundaries

 The constituency was created in 2005 by merging an area from Ross, Skye and Inverness West with an area from Inverness East, Nairn and Lochaber.
 Most of the rest of Ross, Skye and Inverness West was merged with the rest of Inverness East, Nairn and Lochaber to form Inverness, Nairn, Badenoch and Strathspey.
 A small area of Ross, Skye and Inverness West was merged into Caithness, Sutherland and Easter Ross.

 For representation in the Scottish Parliament (Holyrood) the area of the Westminster constituency is divided between Caithness, Sutherland and Ross and Skye, Lochaber and Badenoch.